 However, the issues that are the most difficult are cognitive.
 I have fairly significant memory impairment- I lose everything and if I don't write it down, it will be forgotten.
 Verbally my verbal fluency is impaired, however, oddly my ability to write and communicate in the text is very good.
 I have problems with keeping my attention focused.

 And let's not forget the tremors… there are moments when I feel like my body is just moving, acting out on it's own.
 My muscle tremors are the worst right now.
 From tiny spasms between my toes to full body tremors that seem to just rage on for hours.
 My latest annoyance is the tremors that have kept me up at night right around the muscles of my eye, the brow, lid, and tiny in between muscles that are quaking constantly.

 I just need to slow down for a bit and catch up.

-I’m tired from the drugs that it takes to make me better, frustrated from not having control over my body, and annoyed that I have to ask for help doing the easiest things.
+I'm tired from the drugs that it takes to make me better, frustrated by not having control over my body, and annoyed that I have to ask for help doing the easiest things.

 Soon I will find my strength again.
 I'll get control over these tremors and I'll be on my feet again.
 I know to listen to the argument that my body is giving me, pushing too hard doesn't get me anywhere, except stuck in bed for a few days.